Rapidfacture/openTec/README.md

 This is the public RAPIDFACTURE git Repository.
-The Code here is published under the [MIT license](https://en.wikipedia.org/wiki/MIT_License) and can be edited, used, or sold.
+As we build our Software on top of free Software technology, we want to give something back.
+So feel free to use this code.
-So feel free to use it.
+The Code is published under the [MIT license](https://en.wikipedia.org/wiki/MIT_License) and can be edited, used, or sold.